albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 > _HINT 1_: it uses the DirectRunner in your local machine (do not worry about not having a GCP project).

-> _HINT 2_: PubSub emulator in Java needs this
+> _HINT 2_: Pubsub emulator in Java needs this
-> workaround https://cloud.google.com/pubsub/docs/emulator#pubsub-emulator-java.
+> workaround https://cloud.google.com/Pubsub/docs/emulator#Pubsub-emulator-java.
 I have not got it sorted (yet).
 In the
 > meantime we can just get by with TestStream.

 ### StressTests